kubernetes/sig-release/release-team/role-handbooks/enhancements/communication-templates.md

 ## Code Freeze Templates

-> **Note**: Refer to the [What Changes Require Tracking](#what-changes-require-tracking) section for guidance on whether your KEP needs to be tracked by the Release Team and marked as `Tracked for code freeze`.
+> **Note**: Refer to the [What Changes Require Tracking](README.md#what-changes-require-tracking) section for guidance on whether your KEP needs to be tracked by the Release Team and marked as `Tracked for code freeze`.

-If the Enhancement Issue **does not** meet the code freeze criteria for inclusion in the current release use this template in Issue comments:
+If the enhancement **does not** meet the Code Freeze and Test Freeze criteria for inclusion in the current release, add an issue comment using this template:

 ```markdown
 Hey again {enhancement owner} 👋, {current release} Enhancements team here,